 Because what you believe is going to impact how you look at her and treat her.

-It’s easy to feel embarrassment or shame when the other mothers ask about your child when you fear your child is a failure.
+It’s easy to feel embarrassed or shame when other mothers ask about your child when you fear your child is a failure.

 And if we’re honest mothers are constantly doing the ranking thing with other mothers.

 It’s Time for a New Definition of Success.

 Your daughter is hard-wired to make mistakes and is still developing.
 It’s impossible for her to not mistakes.
 The point is to take responsibility for them and learn from them.
 Your daughter is successful every time she learns from her mistakes.

 2. Success is getting back up and beginning again.